oscarcederberg/cpp-programming/lab1/buggy_programs/README.txt

 First build the programs using Makefile, and run them.

-Then, first do make clean and then build them using Makefile.sanitizers (make -f Makefile.sanitizers)
+Then, first do make clean and then build them using Makefile.sanitizers (make -f Makefile.sanitizers).
+Please note that on some systems, e.g. macs and in particular macs with Apple silicon, the leak sanitizer does not directly work.
+See the Makefile.sanitizers for details.

 Run the programs again, and see if the errors are detected.
-Try to understand the diagnostics pringed when the sanitizer detects an error.
+Try to understand the diagnostics printed when the sanitizer detects an error.

 Note that the different sanitizers may produce different error messages for the same problem.
 Compare the output from sum and sum_alt (which are